BELOW SUPERNAV drop zone ⇩

 MAIN AREA TOP drop zone ⇩

-(NewsNation) — Sen. JD Vance, R-Ohio, who was once one of former President Donald Trump’s fiercest critics, is entering the 2024 election as his running mate.
+(NewsNation) — Sen. JD Vance, R-Ohio, who was once one of former President Donald Trump’s fiercest critics, entered the 2024 election as his running mate in July.

-Donald Trump announced his pick on Truth Social Monday as the Republican National Convention kicked off in Milwaukee.
+Trump announced his pick on Truth Social as the Republican National Convention kicked off in Milwaukee, Wisconsin.

 “After lengthy deliberation and thought, and considering the tremendous talents of many others, I have decided that the person best suited to assume the position of Vice President of the United States is Senator J.D.
 Vance of the Great State of Ohio,” Trump posted on Truth Social.

-Despite his early criticism of Trump, Vance has become personally close with the former president and his son Donald Trump Jr., who has talked up the senator.
+Despite early criticism of Trump, Vance has forged a close relationship with the former president and his son Donald Trump Jr., who has talked up the senator.

-Vance has become a fixture of the conservative media circuit, frequently spars with reporters on Capitol Hill and has appeared with Trump at recent fundraisers and at court.
+Vance has become a fixture of the conservative media circuit, frequently spars with reporters on Capitol Hill and has appeared with Trump at fundraisers and in court.

 After high school, Vance joined the U.S. Marine Corps and served in Iraq.
 He then attended Ohio State University and later Yale Law School, where he graduated in 2013.

-Vance’s journey to Congress began with his rising profile as a conservative voice.
-His memoir catapulted him into the national spotlight.
-The book’s exploration of working-class issues and cultural decline in the Rust Belt resonated with many readers and policymakers.
+Vance’s journey to Congress began with his rising profile as a conservative voice after his 2016 memoir “Hillbilly Elegy” catapulted him into the national spotlight.
+The book’s exploration of working-class issues and cultural decline in the Rust Belt resonated with readers and policymakers supportive of Vance’s views.

-In 2021, Vance announced his candidacy for the U.S. Senate seat being vacated by retiring Republican Sen. Rob Portman.
-Despite initial skepticism from some Republicans due to his past criticisms of Trump, Vance secured Trump’s endorsement during the primary.
-This endorsement proved crucial in a crowded Republican field.
+In 2021, Vance announced his candidacy for the U.S. Senate vacancy left by retiring Republican Sen. Rob Portman.
+Despite initial skepticism from some Republicans who cited Vance’s past criticisms of Trump, the author turned politician secured Trump’s endorsement during the primary.
+The former president’s support proved crucial in a crowded Republican field.

-In the general election, Vance faced Democratic candidate Tim Ryan.
-The race was closely watched nationally, with Vance ultimately winning and taking office in January 2023.
+In the general election, Vance faced Democratic candidate Tim Ryan in a race the nation watched closely.
+Vance ultimately won and took office in January 2023.

 Vance’s relationship with Trump has been complex.

-In 2016, Vance was one of Trump’s fiercest critics, casting the then-reality TV star as “a total fraud” and “moral disaster” and calling him “America’s Hitler.”
+In 2016, Vance was one of Trump’s loudest critics, casting the then-reality TV star as “a total fraud,” a “moral disaster” and “America’s Hitler.”

-However, as Trump’s influence in the Republican Party grew, Vance’s stance shifted.
+However, Vance’s stance shifted as Trump’s influence in the Republican Party grew.

 The senator also has strong connections with donors in Silicon Valley and elsewhere.